affo98/DNA-language-models-and-GLP1-microbiome-changes/README.md

 ## 2. Model

-The pre-trained model is available at [insert link].
+The pre-trained model is available [here](https://figshare.com/articles/dataset/DNABERT-H-2M/29145308) .

 Place the model in the directory `train/dnaberth_weights/`.